Dairy-Free | Gluten-Free | Side Dishes | No Added Sugars | Vegan | Vegetarian | Egg-Free | Nut-Free

 1 pound collard greens

 2 tablespoons olive oil OR vegetable oil

 1/4 teaspoon salt

 1/4 teaspoon ground black pepper

-- Before you begin wash your hands, surfaces and utensils.
+- Before you begin, wash your hands, surfaces, utensils, and produce.

-- Place skillet over medium-high heat and add oil.
+- Put frying pan over medium-high heat and add oil.

-- Shake excess water from greens and roughly chop them into bite-size pieces.
-Add greens to skillet.
-If all of the greens won’t fit in the skillet, cook them in batches.
+- Shake excess water from greens and roughly chop them into bite-sized pieces.
+Add greens to frying pan.
+If all of the greens won't fit in the frying pan, cook them in batches.

 - Stir greens over medium-high heat until wilted, about 1-2 minutes.

 - Reduce heat to medium, add garlic, and cook greens for 5-7 minutes, or until tender.